Even if you only hire a trainer for a month, learning the fundamentals of fitness will provide lasting change.

 Have you been exercising on your own?
 Maybe you saw dramatic results during the first month or two, but things have stayed the same ever since.

 An expert personal trainer is going to treat each session as both a workout and a learning opportunity.
-They might quiz you, or only give certain clues, forcing you to use the knowledge you’ve learned along the way.
-Either way, if you ever stop going to your trainer, you’ll have a library of information that you can use to maintain your results.
+By working with your coach, you’ll gain a library of information that you can use to maintain your results.
 Best of all, you can pass this knowledge down to family and friends.

 A personal trainer can be a valuable investment in your health and fitness but here are some things to consider before taking the plunge.
 If you’ve never hired a trainer before and you’re currently a member of a chain gym that only charges $10 per month, you might have sticker shock when you see the cost of one session with a trainer.

 Depending on the trainer, you might have to work around their schedule, not the other way around.
 Even if you are doing online personal training, not every time slot will be available.